silviot/edx-platform-wiki/Controlling-course-creation-rights.md

 You can completely disable the ability for any user who is not marked "is_staff" to create a new course.
 Users who have been added as staff to existing courses will be able to view and edit those courses, but the ability to create a new course will only be shown to users with the "is_staff" Django user setting.

 ### Disabling course creation
-In /edx-platform/cms/envs/common.py, or your extension of it, add _'DISABLE_COURSE_CREATION': True_ to MITX_FEATURES.
+In /edx-platform/cms/envs/common.py, or your extension of it, add 'DISABLE_COURSE_CREATION': True to MITX_FEATURES.

 ### Marking a user as "is_staff"
 There is a Django admin command for marking an account as "is_staff":
 ```
-_/manage.py lms set_staff emailaddress_
+./manage.py lms set_staff emailaddress
 ```

 Note that "is_staff" is a [Django auth field](https://docs.djangoproject.com/en/dev/ref/contrib/auth/).
 It is completely unrelated to the course staff concept within Studio.

 ### Setting a contact e-mail address
 If DISABLE_COURSE_CREATION is True, users not marked "is_staff" may see a message on the Studio dashboard prompting them to e-mail if they need a course to be created.
-This message will only be shown if an e-mail address has been set as the value of _'STUDIO_REQUEST_EMAIL'_ in MITX_FEATURES in /edx-platform/cms/envs/common.py (or your extension of it).
+This message will only be shown if an e-mail address has been set as the value of 'STUDIO_REQUEST_EMAIL' in MITX_FEATURES in /edx-platform/cms/envs/common.py (or your extension of it).
 You should also customize the language in this message so it does not refer to edX (/edx-platform/cms/templates/index.html)

 ## Selectively enable course creation
 You can grant and revoke course creation rights to individual users via a Django admin table.
 User accounts marked "is_staff" do not need to go through this process-- those users are always allowed to create courses, and there is not a way to revoke their access.

 ### Enabling control of course creation rights
-In /edx-platform/cms/envs/common.py, or your extension of it, set _'ENABLE_CREATOR_GROUP': True_ to MITX_FEATURES.
+In /edx-platform/cms/envs/common.py, or your extension of it, set 'ENABLE_CREATOR_GROUP': True to MITX_FEATURES.
 Note that DISABLE_COURSE_CREATION (discussed above) takes precedence over ENABLE_CREATOR_GROUP, so make sure that DISABLE_COURSE_CREATION is not set to True.

 ### User workflow
 If ENABLE_CREATOR_GROUP is set to True, this is the workflow for a new Studio user: